CreatorOS/Gas-and-Gas-Price/Learn.md

 ```

 Here we have written a loop that will run untill it runs out of gas and the transaction fails.

+Hit `Run` and you will see that the transaction fail logs in the output.